DavidRConnell/latex_documentation/README.md

 	git clone https://github.com/DavidRConnell/latex_documentation.git
 	./install.sh

-This links the shell scripts and LaTeX packages to the appropriate locations and generates a docsrc resource file in ~/.config.
+This links the shell scripts and LaTeX packages and classes to the appropriate locations and generates a docsrc resource file in ~/.config.

 To install the additional MATLAB and python files for creating tables and